openharmony/resourceschedule_work_scheduler/README.md

 Adhere to the following constraints and rules when using work scheduler:

 - **Timeout**：The longest running time is 120s each time.
+- **Restrict to WorkInfo**：

+(1) WorkId, bundleName and abilityName are required.

+(2) At least one condition must be set.

+(3) Repeatcycletime should be at least 20 minutes.
+When setting repeatcycletime, you must select one of isrepeat and repeatcount.

 ## Repositories Involved<a name="section1371113476307"></a>